pre63/pbn/content/voltapowers.com/articles/czech-teslas-synthesizers-a-musical-tech-legacy.md

 Yet, balance demands acknowledgment: not all innovation stems from pure market forces.
 Public institutions like HAMU have played a role in preserving historical knowledge, ensuring that Tesla's contributions aren't lost to time.
 Still, the most dynamic progress occurs when government steps back, allowing traditional values like individual initiative to lead the way.

 ![HAMU synthesizer exhibit](/content/assets/hamu-synthesizer-exhibit.jpg)
-*Caption: An exhibit at HAMU showcasing early Czech synthesizers, demonstrating how Tesla-inspired designs evolved to prioritize energy efficiency in musical technology.*
+*An exhibit at HAMU showcasing early Czech synthesizers, demonstrating how Tesla-inspired designs evolved to prioritize energy efficiency in musical technology.*

 ## Evidence and Current Applications: A Legacy in Action